TartanLlama/tartanllama.github.io/_posts/2017-09-14-detection-idiom.md

 };

 template <SupportsFoo T>
-int calculate_foo_quotient (const T& t) {
+int calculate_foo_factor (const T& t) {
     return t.get_foo();
 }

 template <class T>
-int calculate_foo_quotient (const T& t) {
+int calculate_foo_factor (const T& t) {
     // insert generic calculation here
     return 42;
 }
 {% endhighlight %}

 This is quite succinct and clear: `SupportsFoo` is a concept which checks that we can call `get_foo` on `t` with no arguments, and that the type of that expression is `int`.
-The first `calculate_foo_quotient` will be selected by overload resolution for types which satisfy the `SupportsFoo` concept, and the second will be chosen for those which don't.
+The first `calculate_foo_factor` will be selected by overload resolution for types which satisfy the `SupportsFoo` concept, and the second will be chosen for those which don't.

 Unfortunately, our library has to support C++14.
 We'll need to try something different.
 I'll demonstrate a bunch of possible solutions to this problem in the next section.
 Some of them may seem complex if you aren't familiar with the metaprogramming techniques used, but for now, just note the differences in complexity and abstraction between them.
 The metaprogramming tricks will all be explained in the following section.